 - Eggs do explode sometimes when cooked at high pressure over five minutes.
 And the egg yolk can over cook too as evinced by the notorious green rim on the yolk.
 Still perfectly useful for salads and stuff but not the preferred result.

 - It is REALLY easy to forget about a pot of cooked eggs and let them natural release too long.
 (You CAN overcook eggs in your IP by leaving them in the pot too long-even after the valve drops and the pressure is gone.
 It’s still hot in there!).
 Set a timer if you need to so you don’t forget to get them out of the pressure cooker before they are over cooked.

 - Peeling instant Pot Hard boiled Eggs is easy.
 Just cool the hot eggs in a pot of cold water.
 When cool enough to handle peel the eggs under cool running water.
 The shells slip right off!

 I like to load up my pressure cooker with a dozen or so eggs at once.
 I use the ones I need for whatever recipe is in play and store the leftover hard boiled eggs up to a week in the fridge for a quick high protein snack.
 Or make an easy packable lunch with whole peeled IP hard boiled eggs or creamy egg salad sandwiches.

 Your Printable Recipe:

+Boiling Eggs in the instant pot is SO easy and they peel like a dream.
+Adjust the time and pressure for softer or harder yolks.
 You can control how hard the yolks get by how long you cook the eggs and by using either low or high pressure and adjusting the natural release time.
 Experiment and see what works best for your desired results.
 For a softer yolk-cook the eggs under LOW pressure and quick release.